 4) Is she both the owner and the annuitant?
 Make sure she is.
 If they named an heir as an annuitant, some life insurance companies will not allow owners and annuitants over a certain age, so agents and planners and brokers will recommend that you name a younger owner or annuitant (i.e. a child) in order to qualify for the annuity.
 Understand that this may mean that the annuity will not be available without penalty upon the death of your mother.
 In other words, if your mother is not the owner and annuitant it is likely that the insurance company will not waive any surrender fees or negative MVA upon her passing.

 5) What is the annual free withdrawal amount?
 As a rule of thumb, most insurance companies allow for a 10% free withdrawal.
 However, in recent years some more restrictive plans allow for low or no free withdrawals during the surrender period.
 At age 90, your mother-in-law may want income from her annuity to maintain her quality of life.
 If this is the case with you mother-in-law, you’d want an annuity with free withdrawals.

 As with any investment whereby you can name beneficiaries, annuities allow you to avoid probate, which is a major benefit.
 Provided that there are no-surrenders at death, a negative MVA is not applicable, and her required income doesn’t exceed the free withdrawal amount, then she’s going to be just fine and this could be one of the best annuities for her.

-If you want to discuss in person with an Annuity FYI Expert, please do not hesitate to contact an Annuity FYI expert for more information.
+If you want to discuss in person with an licensed financial professional, please do not hesitate to contact an Annuity FYI expert for more information.